Financial Advisor: Roles, Fees, and Decision-Making

 Limitations: What a Financial Advisor Cannot Do

-A budgetary advisor cannot:
+A financial advisor cannot:

 • Guarantee profits or prevent all losses